 Eligibility for Pell Grants

-Eligibility for Pell Grants is similar to other federal aid programs, however, there are a few differences highlighted in bold.
+Eligibility for Pell Grants is similar to other federal aid programs, however, there are a few differences.
 Please see the eligibility criteria below:

 - Borrower must demonstrate financial need